VW will drive an electric SUV with 50 Infineon chips across the country

 Infineon plans to be carbon neutral by 2030, and the company reduced its emissions by a net total of 54 million tons of CO2 equivalent last fiscal year.
 About 17 out of the 25 top-selling models of battery electric vehicles and plug-in hybrid vehicles of 2020 have Infineon power semiconductors in the electric powertrain.

-Semiconductors play a major role for electromobility by powering electric drives and laying the foundation for carbon-neutral mobility of the future.
-Well above 50% of all vehicles newly produced at the end of this decade are expected tobe driven by a partially or fully electric powertrain.
+Semiconductors play a major role in electromobility by powering electric drives and laying the foundation for carbon-neutral mobility in the future.
+Well above 50% of all vehicles newly produced at the end of this decade are expected to be driven by a partially or fully electric powertrain.
 This year, over 35 electric and plug-in hybrid models with a drivetrain incorporating power semiconductors from Infineon will be in production worldwide.

 The ID.4 is Volkswagen’s first all-electric SUV and the brand’s first global EV.
 At launch in the U.S., it is powered by an 82 kilowatt-hour (gross) battery pack and has an EPA-estimated range of 250 miles in ID.4 1st Edition and Pro S rear-wheel-drive models.
-At a public DC fast-charging station, with 125 kilowatt charging, the ID.4 can go from 5% to 80% charged in about 38 minutes.
+At a public DC fast-charging station, with 125-kilowatt charging, the ID.4 can go from 5% to 80% charged in about 38 minutes.
 That’s a lot better than in the past.

-“Beyond the semiconductors from Infineon will also play a large role in the electric charging infrastructure enabling fast charging,” he said.
+“The semiconductors from Infineon will also play a large role in the electric charging infrastructure enabling fast charging,” he said.

-Infineon provides the ID.4 with power semiconductors, microcontrollers and driver ICs.
-At the heart of the electric drivetrain is a power

-module from the HybridPack Drive product family for the conversion of energy between the battery and motor.
+Infineon provides the ID.4 with power semiconductors, microcontrollers, and driver ICs.
+At the heart of the electric drivetrain is a power module from the HybridPack Drive product family for the conversion of energy between the battery and motor.
 Infineon’s chips control power, driver integrated circuits, and microcontrollers.

 Zietlow will put the car and its chip through its paces by driving across the U.S. in 98 days with his co-driver Derek Collins.
-They plan to hit 48 states, 600 VW dealers, 200 Electrify America Stations, and the five Infineon facilities.
-About 4,000 of Infineon’s 46,700 employees are in the U.S. The company generated revenue of $10.9 billion in revenues in the year ended September 30, 2020.
+They plan on hitting 48 states, 600 VW dealers, 200 Electrify America Stations, and the five Infineon facilities.
+About 4,000 of Infineon’s 46,700 employees are in the U.S. The company generated revenue of $10.9 billion in the year ended September 30, 2020.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: